vidulum/documentation/docs/wallets/ledger.md

 In this tutorial we will send a `MsgSend` transaction securely signed by your Ledger device to the chain.

 1. Connect and unlock your Ledger device
-1. Open "Crypto.org Chain" app on the device
+1. Open "Vidulum Chain" app on the device
 1. For example, if you would like to send `1cro` in the mainnet, in your terminal, you can run:
     ```bash
     $ ./chain-maind tx bank send [from-address] [to-address] 1cro --chain-id="crypto-org-chain-mainnet-1" --ledger --keyring-backend=test  --sign-mode=amino-json